 Q. Do I have to use code signing?

 No, you can also use your own signing service and upload a signed image directly into Amazon S3.
-You will need to modify the Amazon FreeRTOS OTA agent to accept the signature format that you choose to use.
+You will need to modify the FreeRTOS over-the-air (OTA) agent to accept the signature format that you choose to use.

-You can find qualified hardware that support Amazon FreeRTOS OTA in the AWS Partner Device Catalog.
+You can find qualified hardware that support FreeRTOS OTA in the AWS Partner Device Catalog.

-Q. How does Amazon FreeRTOS secure data in transit?
+Q. How does FreeRTOS secure data in transit?

-Amazon FreeRTOS uses Transport Layer Security (TLS 1.2) for secure connections to the cloud.
+FreeRTOS uses Transport Layer Security (TLS 1.2) for secure connections to the cloud.
 The TLS protocol ensures privacy and data integrity between two communicating applications.
-It ensures that an Amazon FreeRTOS device and the AWS IoT Core MQTT broker are mutually authenticated using X.509 certificates and that data is encrypted while it is in transit.
+It ensures that a FreeRTOS device and the cloud server are mutually authenticated using X.509 certificates and that data is encrypted while it is in transit.

-Q. How does Amazon FreeRTOS secure data within the device (at rest)?
+Q. How does FreeRTOS secure data within the device (at rest)?